busybrainx99/website/content/docs/tutorials/acme/nginx-ingress.md

 In this example, we will add annotations to the ingress, and take advantage of ingress-shim to have it create the certificate resource on our behalf.
-After creating a certificate, the cert-manager will update or create an ingress resource and use that to validate the domain.
+After creating a certificate, cert-manager will update or create an ingress resource and use that to validate the domain.
 Once verified and issued, cert-manager will create or update the secret defined in the certificate.